Finding the Best Banks in Milwaukee

 Milwaukee residents will want to turn to the area’s best national bank, BMO Harris, for the best free checking account in the area.
 The BMO Harris Smart Advantage checking account doesn’t charge a monthly service fee at all.
 There is a $3 fee if you want to stick to old-school paper statements, which you can easily avoid by going paperless.

 You’ll need to make at least a $25 deposit to open this account, which is a pretty standard opening deposit requirement.

 Best High-Yield Checking Account: Associated Bank Elite Checking

-For the best interest-earning checking account from a bank with branches in Milwaukee, turn to Associate Bank’s Elite Checking account.
+For the best interest-earning checking account from a bank with branches in Milwaukee, turn to Associated Bank’s Elite Checking account.
 You’ll need at least $100 to open the account.
-Any balance can earn interest, although higher balances will earn at better rates.
-Balances below $25,000 will earn at 0.05% APY, balances from $25,000 to $250,000 will earn at 0.10% APY and any balances over that will earn 0.15% APY.
+Balances below $25,000 will earn at 0.01% APY, balances from $25,000 to $250,000 will earn at 0.01% APY and any balances over that will earn 0.01% APY.

 This account includes a number of other great perks like waived overdraft transfer fees, unlimited transactions at foreign ATMs, up to four linked savings accounts allowed, free travelers cheques, money orders and more.
 The account also has the opportunity to earn Cash Back Perks with your Associated Bank debit card.

 As a college student, chances are you’re doing a lot of traveling, whether for fun or just going back and forth between home and school.
 In that case, you’ll want a bank that offers widespread physical access to your accounts.
 In Milwaukee, you’ll find 54 U.S. Bank branches throughout the area.
 On a wider scale, the bank has branches in 26 states and over 5,000 throughout the country.